-AWARNING Gasoline and LPG are highly flammable fuels and can cause severe personal injury or death.
+AWARNING Gasoline is highly flammable and can cause severe personal injury or death.
 Repair leaks right away.

 Battery Connections

 Check the battery terminals for clean, tight connections.
 Loose or corroded connections have high electrical resistance which makes starting harder.
 Shut the genset off and disconnect corroded or loose battery cables (negative [-] cable first) and clean and reconnect them as instructed under BAT-TERY CARE in this section.